"Hogwarts will always be there to welcome you home."Joanne ("J.K.") Rowling

 - Celeb Crush: In Conversations with J. K. Rowling, she mentions that as a kid she had crushes on Dustin Hoffman, after seeing him in Little Big Man, and Davy Jones of The Monkees.

-- Cluster F-Bomb: In The Casual Vacancy and The Cuckoo's Calling.
-Almost every other fucking word.
+- Cluster F-Bomb: In all of her adult novels to date.
+Almost every other word.

 - Deadpan Snarker: It's obvious where many of her characters get it.

 - Doorstopper: All but her first three books are at least 400 pages long.

 - I Just Write the Thing: Rowling often tells us that she only kills off characters she likes because the plot demands it.

 - Irony: Ian Rankin once predicted that Rowling would make a great crime novelist due to her strong themes surrounding death and mortality, as well as having Characters Dropping Like Flies yet still making their deaths meaningful.
 Then Rowling released her first crime novel, which has her second lowest body count ( one, two if we're counting the Plot Triggering Death), beaten only by Harry Potter and the Prisoner of Azkaban where Everybody Lives.

 - Lies to Children: Not maliciously, of course, but if the truth would be unnecessarily harsh for small kids.
 Compare her example on that page (regarding Aberforth and his goats) and the Adam Westing and Blunt Yes examples on this page.

 - Mathematician's Answer: She's fond of giving them to avoid spoilers, like reciting the physical dimensions of her next book when asked to describe it.

 - Moustache de Plume: She actually doesn't even have a middle name.
 She added the "K" (after her grandmother Kathleen) when Bloomsbury asked her to use her initials.